jaburns/NintendoSpy/README.md

 While the preceding list of equipment can be used for any system, the following systems have components that make the process easier.

-## Components and Equipment needed for a Atari/SMS/Genesis cable
+## Components and Equipment needed for a DB9 (Atari, SMS, etc.) cable

 1. Atari/Genesis Controller extension cable (a standard DB9 extension cable can be used, but you need to make sure it fits in your console)
 2. [DB9 Male Breakout Board to Screw Terminals](https://www.amazon.com/gp/product/B00CLTP2O2/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1)